fchollet/ARC-AGI/README.md

+# ML Club Spring Challenge: The ARC

+The following challenge comes from Kaggle's Abraction and Reasoning Corpus competition.
+Please work together (or individually) to develop a model that can answer these 'IQ-like' questions, then post your solution in the submissions folder.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.